 What is depression—and does it really get worse during the holidays?

-Spend some time figuring out how to take care of yourself during this time, says John Sharp, MD, a psychiatrist at Beth Israel Deaconess Medical Center, in Boston.
+Spend some time figuring out how to take care of yourself during this time, John Sharp, MD, a psychiatrist at Beth Israel Deaconess Medical Center in Boston, tells Health.

 Come up with restorative routines, such as reading a book or napping, and write them on a calendar.
 In between shopping and baking, make sure these routines don't fall by the wayside.